geraudmathe/Locomotive-fundamentals/README.md

 	<p>{{ item.title }}</p>
 	{% endfor %}

-You loop in ```contents.slug-of-your-model```, and for each entrie you have access to the custom fields of your model, and also to a list of attributes :
+You loop over ```contents.slug-of-your-model```, and for each entrie you have access to the custom fields of your model, and also to a list of attributes :

 ![entries attributes](Locomotive-fundamentals/raw/master/images/entries_attributes.png)